Step Recovery Diode, SRD

 The step recovery diode or SRD is a form of semiconductor diode that can be used as a charge controlled switch and it has the ability to generate very sharp pulses.
 In view of its method of operation, it is also called the "Snap-off" diode, "charge storage" diode or "memory varactor".

-The step recovery diode finds a number of applications in microwave radio frequency electronics as pulse generator or parametric amplifier.
-It finds uses in a number of different roles including very short pulse generation, ultra fast waveform generation, comb generation, and high order frequency multiplication.
-The step recovery diode is also capable of working at moderate power levels, and this gives it a distinct advantage over some other radio frequency technologies that are available.
+The device finds a number of applications in microwave radio frequency electronics as pulse generator or parametric amplifier.
+It finds uses in a number of different roles including very short pulse generation, ultra-fast waveform generation, comb generation, and high order frequency multiplication.
+The diode is also capable of working at moderate power levels, and this gives it a distinct advantage over some other radio frequency technologies that are available.

-The step recovery diode, SRD is not as common as many other forms of semiconductor diode, but it can be very useful in many microwave radio frequency applications.
+The SRD is not as common as many other forms of semiconductor diode, but it can be very useful in many microwave radio frequency applications.

 Step recovery diode structure

 The device is fabricated with the doping level gradually decreasing as the junction is approached or as a direct PIN structure.
 This reduces the switching time because there are fewer charge carriers in the region of the junction and hence less charge is stored in this region.
 This allows the charge stored in this region of the step recovery diode to be released more rapidly when changing from forward to reverse bias.
 A further advantage is that the forward current can also be established more rapidly than in the ordinary junction diode.